dalpert/pickEm/readme.md

   - To complete your PR, you will need at least one person's approval.
   - Completing the PR will automatically deploy your changes to the website.

+8.)
+Go checkout www.TownHallTrivia.com to see the final product!